terryp/node_scratch/learning/sandbox/playing_with_lfo_api_exercise/README.md

         ├── package.json            / Packages needed to install
         └── scratch.js              / Scratch paper

-Users should be able to download the project and install it via Npm.

-        npm install

 The external libraries that this project depends on are the following:

         nock
         nodeunit

+Users should be able to download the project and install it via Npm.

+        npm install

 How do you need to run this ...

-        node
+        node api.js                / Runs toy api library nodeunit _test_api.js      / Runs tests